bacarrdy/blacklist_checker/README.md

 	bl.spamcop.net
 	blackholes.wirehub.net

-you can add blacklists that much as you need
+You can add blacklists that much as you need.
+Entries that start with # will be disregarded when script runs.

-Script require:
+Script requires:
 	sendmail
 	dig
+	mailx (heirloom-mailx)

 I have checked it on our www.VPSnet.lt subnet`s and works fine, you can edit it if you want